skellis46/finger-pointing-moon/case-for-support.md

 - Comprehensive literature review of body-based practice-research scholarship that emphasises embodied and tacit knowledge
 - Critical and theoretical analysis of the language used in these scholarly (and practice-oriented) materials to identify any epistemic patterns, ambiguities and oversights
-- Creative and analytical 'reconfiguration' (where necessary or appropriate) of these linguistic patterns that reveal the presence or absence of an epistemic proxy
+- Creative and analytical 'reconfiguration' (where necessary or appropriate) of these linguistic patterns that reveal the presence or absence of an epistemic proxy (in other words, what epistemic possibilities are not being discussed or are being glossed over?)

 **Problem 2 'can and cannot be known':**

 - traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)**What do I do with this review?
 Need to add something here to this method**
+    + develop annotated bibliography of 50-100 key published materials and present on project website [output]
 - practice-research: process-driven experimental movement practice as paradigmatic (or edge-case) example of epistemics limits and possibilities in practice-research
     + practice will be 4 x 2 week sessions of Authentic Movement (four hours per day, 5 days per week = 20 hours per week).
 Authentic Movement is an edge-case example of practice-research because it is clearly process-orientated, dwells deeply in ambiguous or hard to pin-down feelings and thoughts, presents movement experiences that are not obviously visible and thereby effectively impossible to document, and has an ambivalent relationship to the written word
-    + includes speculative and/or experimental documentation practices using still and moving images and written responses
+    + includes speculative and/or experimental documentation practices using still and moving images and written responses [output]
     + analytical reflection on the practice in order to propose what can and cannot be known about experiences in this practice, and other body-based practices more generally
-    + categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research"[^wheel]
+    + categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research"[^wheel] [output]
 - practice-research: collecting practice of 'unforgettable experiences of body-based practice/performance'
-    + invite and collect notes and letters from scholars and wider public about first-hand memories of watching and doing dance and/or performance
+    + invite and collect notes and letters from scholars, artists and wider public about first-hand memories of watching and doing dance and/or performance
     + catalogue these collected letters and responses into various kinds of works, responses, years, etc
-    + cataloguing process will result in a small-scale exhibition to be presented at various performance spaces in the UK
+    + cataloguing process will result in a small-scale exhibition to be presented at various performance spaces in the UK [output]
 - practice-research: collecting practice of materials, traces, ideas, notes, and thoughts on corporeal epistemics: _The Un/knowable Body_
     + gather materials throughout the research project
     + organise these materials into emergent patterns (based on not yet known characteristics)
-    + develop exhibition of these materials to be presented at movement research centres nationally and internationally
+    + develop exhibition of these materials to be presented at movement research centres nationally and internationally [output]

 [^wheel]: e.g. Something like this: <https://www.skellis.net/blog/emotions>